 So you don’t have to cram yourself into Mallory Square to experience a truly remarkable sunset.

-As the southernmost point in the US, and jutting out into the Straits of Florida, sunsets are pretty spectacular wherever you find yourself at the end of the day.
+As the southernmost point in the US, and jutting out into the Straits of Florida, Key West sunsets are pretty spectacular wherever you find yourself at the end of the day.

 Mallory Square will give you the most unobstructed views of the setting sun.
 But the sunsets in Key West paint the sky in all sorts of colours that will make views absolutely breathtaking.